Qualification awarding bodies in the United Kingdom

 In the United Kingdom, an awarding body is an examination board which sets examinations and awards qualifications, such as GCSEs and A-levels.
-Additionally, these Awarding Bodies provide professional awards in the form of tertiary level Certificates, Diplomas, Advanced Diplomas, Graduate Diplomas, and Post Graduate Diplomas.
-There are seven main examination boards in the United Kingdom:
+Additionally, these awarding bodies provide professional awards in the form of tertiary level certificates, diplomas and advanced diplomas.
+As education is a devolved matter, regulation of awarding bodies is carried out separately by each nation of the United Kingdom.